 When all is said and done, the decision to walk away from an awful job is yours and yours alone.
+Is your job worth quitting?
 Below are a few important things to consider before you cut the umbilical cord.

 - Have You Reached Your Potential Here?

 If you’ve genuinely done your best at your current job, frequently going above and beyond the responsibilities of the role, and the only thing growing is not your paycheck but your resentment, then it’s time to assess your professional trajectory and decide whether your career has any room to grow at your current company.
 Is it worth sticking around a few more years for a promotion?
 Is there any guarantee the promotion will even happen?
 If it does, will a few more Euros or Pounds per paycheck really boost your level of happiness?
 While more and more employees are job hopping to fatten their wallets (and responsibility, and stress levels) you may be part of a dying breed if you are extremely loyal to your employer.
 But is that loyalty holding you back from developing your skills and professional ambitions?
 It may be time to take your talents somewhere else.